Martin Whitely

-Martin Paul Whitely (born 19 October 1959 in Perth, Australia), is a mental health researcher, author and was a Labor member of the Western Australian Legislative Assembly from February 2001 until he retired from state politics in March 2013.
-During his parliamentary and research career Whitely has been a prominent critic of increasing child mental health medication prescribing rates.
+Martin Paul Whitely (born 19 October 1959) is a mental health researcher, author and was a Labor member of the Western Australian Legislative Assembly from February 2001 until he retired from state politics in March 2013.
+During his parliamentary and academic research career Whitely has been a prominent critic of increasing child mental health medication prescribing rates.

 Research

 Whilst still in politics Whitely wrote Speed Up and Sit Still - The Controversies of ADHD Diagnosis and Treatment (UWA Publishing 2010).
 Since retiring from politics he completed a PhD (thesis title ADHD Policy, Practice and Regulatory Capture in Australia 1992–2012).
 Subsequently, he has researched Australian mental health policy and practice and pharmaceutical and medical device regulation.
 His research has primarily focused on the drivers and outcomes of prescription mental health medication use by children, adolescents and young adults for ADHD and depression.

 ADHD research

 Whitely led two research projects examining the effect of relative-age within a school classroom on the probability of school-children being medicated for ADHD.

 The first, Influence of birth month of Western Australian children on the probability of being treated for ADHD, was published in the Medical Journal of Australia in 2017.
 It found that among West Australian school children aged 6–10 the youngest in class (born in June) were approximately twice as likely to take ADHD medication as their oldest classmates (born the previous July).